IDLS: Inverse Depth Line based Visual-Inertial SLAM: Problem Model and Inverse Depth Line Geometry

 where $\lambda _s$ and $\lambda _e$ are the inverse depth of the two endpoints.
 According to the geometric principle, the normal vector $\mathbf n_{{c_1}}$ is the cross product of the vectors formed by the origin and the two points, and the direction vector $\mathbf d_{{c_1}}$ is the vector obtained by subtracting the two points.
 Because the endpoints' projected pixels on the image plane, i.e., $(u_s^{{c_1}},v_s^{{c_1}})$, $(u_e^{{c_1}},v_e^{{c_1}})$ are known, given two inverse depth parameters $l=(\lambda _s,\lambda _e)$, we can recover the Plücker coordinates by:

-In this way we have reduced the line representation from 6 degrees of freedom to 2 degrees of freedom, i.e., $\lambda _s$ and $\lambda _e$.
-Comparing with the orthonormal representation which uses 4 degrees of freedom to optimize, the inverse depth representation utilizes the knowledge that the endpoints' projected coordinate $\{(u_s,v_s),(u_e,v_e)\}$ on the camera plane are known and are rather accurate.
-The uncertainty of $u,v$ depends on the resolution of the image.
+In this way we have reduced the line representation from 6 DOF (degrees of freedom) to 2 DOF, i.e., $\lambda _s$ and $\lambda _e$.
+Comparing with the orthonormal representation which uses 4 degrees of freedom to optimize, the inverse depth representation utilizes the knowledge that the endpoints' projected coordinate on the camera plane are known and are rather accurate.
+The uncertainty of endpoints depends on the resolution of the image.
 So that the line is restricted in the plane formed by the projected line and the camera optical center.
 The two endpoints depth value $d_s, d_e$, and so that the reverse depth parameters $\lambda _s=\frac{1}{d_s}$, $\lambda _e=\frac{1}{d_e}$ are the key parameters to determine the 3-D line in this scenario.

-Given a detected line feature and its endpoints' projected coordinates on the image, the 3-D line can then be determined by optimizing the two inverse depth scalar values.
-Since there are many line features can be detected in each frame, by reducing each line's degree of freedom, the problem's state dimension is greatly reduced, which provides better overall accuracy and efficiency to the point-line based VSLAM.
+Because there are many lines detected in each frame, by reducing each line's degree of freedom, the problem's state dimension is greatly reduced.
+This enables better overall accuracy and efficiency in PL-SLAM.